 Often involve a combination of simple motor tics (e.g., a head jerk with a shoulder shrug and a facial grimace)

 Sometimes they can appear purposeful (e.g., jumping, twirling, hopping, or making an obscene gesture).

 Sometimes they can look like an imitation of someone else’s movements.

 Diagnosis of Tic disorders

-There are four different types of Tic disorders, including: Tourette’s syndrome (disorder), Persistent (Chronic) motor or vocal tic disorder, Provisional tic disorder and the other specified or unspecified tic disorders.
-To be diagnosed with Tourette’s, Persistent or Provisional, a young person has to start experiencing tics before 18 years of age and the tics can not be a result of another medical condition or substance.
-The diagnosis of these three tic disorders also depends on the types of tics that are occurring and length of time the tics have been present.
+There are four different types of Tic disorders: Tourette’s Disorder, Persistent (Chronic) Motor or Vocal Tic Disorder, Provisional Tic Disorder and the other specified or unspecified tic disorders.
+To be diagnosed with Tourette’s, Persistent or Provisional, a young person has to start experiencing tics before 18 years of age and the tics cannot be a result of another medical condition or substance.
+The diagnosis of these three tic disorders also depends on the types of tics that are occurring and the length of time the tics have been present.